Basic Language Elements

 SELECT my_schema.my_function(my_column) from my_schema.my_table;

-A list of reserved words in Exasol can be found in the EXA_SQL_KEYWORDS system table.
+A list of the reserved words in Exasol can be found in the EXA_SQL_KEYWORDS system table.

 Regular expressions can be used in the following functions and predicates:

-The compiled code for PCRE uses an offset of 2-bytes by default (always stored in big-endian order).
+The compiled code for PCRE by default uses an offset of 2 bytes stored in big-endian order.
 These are used, for example, to link from the start of a subpattern to its alternatives and its end.
 The use of 2 bytes per offset limits the size of the compiled pattern to 64K.

 Examples